huggingface/blog/improve_parquet_dedupe.md

 ## Append

-Here we  appending 10,000 new rows to the file and compare with the original version.
+Here we are appending 10,000 new rows to the file and comparing /with the original version.
 Green represents all deduped blocks, red represents all new blocks, and shades in between are proportionate.